daganeabdul/code-challenge-2/README.md

 Users enter guest names into a form input.
 On submission, the name is added to a visible list with options to:

  Remove the guest
- Mark their RSVP status  Attending/Not Attending Categorize them e.g., Friend, Family, Colleague
+ Mark their RSVP status:  Attending /Not Attending Categorize them, e.g, Friend, Family, Colleague
  Edit their name
  View the time they were added

 The list is limited to 10 guests to avoid overcrowding.

-Who are the users ?
+Who are the users?

 This tool is designed for: